ilake/practice/elasticsearch/aggs.md

    Hashie::Mash.new response
 ```

-What we get, we get the grade distribution, percentiles for 25%, 50% and 75% and avg, max sum etc...
+And then this is what we get, grade terms, percentiles for 25%, 50% and 75% and avg, max sum etc...
-And it is crazy fast.
-Elasticsearch support more options for analytcis.
+And what make it more awesome, it is crazy, crazy fast.
+It support more options for aggregation.
 If you want to build anything related analytcis you should give it a try.

 ```ruby
  ...